Best Managed WordPress Hosting Companies For 2017

 Please note that we do use affiliate links below, so if you make a purchase, we may receive a commission.
 Our opinions are our own and we only recommend hosts that we’ve had a positive experience with ourselves.

-Now, we get replies to support tickets within 5-30 minutes.
+They reply to support tickets VERY quick.
 Uptime is excellent, and they can cope with traffic spikes.
 Their control panel is very basic, but the simplicity is a huge time-saver (read our WPX Hosting review).

 And they offer free malware scanning & removal!